MicrosoftDocs/azure-docs/articles/cosmos-db/postgresql/quickstart-app-stacks-java.md

 1. You can now execute this main class with your favorite tool:

    - Using your IDE, you should be able to right-click on the `DemoApplication` class and execute it.
-   - Using Maven, you can run the application by executing: `mvn exec:java -Dexec.mainClass="com.example.demo.DemoApplication"`.
+   - Using Maven, you can run the application by executing:<br>`mvn exec:java -Dexec.mainClass="com.example.demo.DemoApplication"`.

 The application should connect to the Azure Cosmos DB for PostgreSQL, create a database schema, and then close the connection, as you should see in the console logs: